JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 # number of times we iterate through training data
 # tensorboard shows that accuracy plateaus at ~25k epochs
 numEpochs = 27000
-# here we set the batch size to be the total number of emails in our training
-# set... if you have a ton of data you can adjust this so you don't load
-# everything in at once
-batchSize = trainX.shape[0]
 # a smarter learning rate for gradientOptimizer
-# learningRate = tf.train.exponential_decay(learning_rate=0.001,
 learningRate = tf.train.exponential_decay(learning_rate=0.0008,
                                           global_step= 1,
                                           decay_steps=trainX.shape[0],